 - Scored 41.2 Points Per Game

 Despite controversial flaggings and resulting transfers, Cam Newton is regarded as one of the best quarterbacks in college football history due to one spectacular season.
-In 2010, Newton played for Auburn University.
-During that season with the Tigers, he successfully rushed for 2,854 yards, threw for 41.2 points per game, led the team to an undefeated 12-0 regular season, and won the BCS championship game over Oregon in a 22-19 victory.
+In 2010, Newton played for Auburn University, successfully rushing for 2,854 yards, throwing for 41.2 points per game, leading the team to an undefeated 12-0 regular season, and winning the BCS championship game over Oregon in a 22-19 victory.
 Thanks to one stellar year, Cam Newton was selected first overall by the Carolina Panthers in 2011 and went down as one of the best college football quarterbacks of all time.

 4. Charlie Ward

 Thanks to his sensational run for the Florida State Seminoles, Charlie Ward cemented his title as one of the best college quarterbacks of all time.
-Throughout his years there, he achieved 5,747 passing yards, 49 touchdowns, and a completion percentage of 62.3.
-In 1993, Ward threw over 3,000 passing yards during his final season, led the Seminoles to a national championship against Nebraska in the Orange Bowl, and was awarded the Heisman Trophy.
+Throughout his years with Florida State, Ward achieved 5,747 passing yards, 49 touchdowns, and a completion percentage of 62.3.
+In 1993, Ward threw over 3,000 passing yards during his final season, led the Seminoles to a National Championship against Nebraska in the Orange Bowl, and was awarded the Heisman Trophy.
 Though he ultimately chose to continue a career in the NBA over the NFL, Charlie Ward is still forever remembered as one of the quarterback greats.

 5. Peyton Manning